-Dramatic cloud formations just before sunset made for an impressive background for this portrait of a bride and groom sharing a kiss after their wedding ceremony, with an interesting combination of glowing backlit wispy clouds in the upper portion of the frame, and darker, more menacing ones closer to the horizon.
+Dramatic cloud formations just before sunset made for an impressive background for this portrait of a bride and groom sharing a kiss after their wedding ceremony at the Destin Bay House in Florida, with an interesting combination of glowing backlit wispy clouds in the upper portion of the frame, and darker, more menacing ones closer to the horizon.
 Though it looks like it's about to storm, the weather was actually quite pleasant for the entire evening.

 One of my joys as a wedding photographer is hearing how much my couples love their photos.
 But this particular image prompted a compliment from a completely random visitor to my Instagram who messaged me out of the blue one day: